September 27, 2022

 For them, one way to see coders in action is to throw a challenge at them and evaluate the solution that they come up with.

-Hackathons are great for that.
+📌Hackathons are great for that.
 They can have different focus areas.

 Hackathons can either be focused on a particular technology stack or programming language.
 Or they can cater to a specific goal or problem area.

-One of the most famous examples of this is HackMIT, a weekend-long hackathon attended by thousands of students from around the world.
+📌One of the most famous examples of this is HackMIT, a weekend-long hackathon attended by thousands of students from around the world.

-It is hosted by the Massachusetts Institute of Technology and backed by industry giants like IBM and Meta.
 While the entry is free, you will have to solve the admission puzzle to get in, making it a true test of skill.

 There will be many more such events organized by institutions and tech firms locally too.
 You will be able to find them through social media or coder communities.